 In the spring of 1979, SCAD purchased and renovated the Savannah Volunteer Guard Armory to serve as the first classroom and administration building.
 The historic significance of the 1892 structure was recognized by its nomination for inclusion in the National Register of Historic Places.
 Named Poetter Hall in honor of two of the founders, the building remains in active use by SCAD today.

-Class size is small, allowing each student the opportunity to receive individual attention.
+Class sizes at SCAD are small, allowing each student the opportunity to receive individual attention.
 Faculty members have distinguished backgrounds in their fields.
-The international faculty and student body come from all 50 states and 100 countries.
+The international faculty and student body come from all 50 states and more than 100 countries.
 An English as a Second Language program and dedicated international student services staff are available to assist international students with the adjustment to university life in the United States.

 Initially a member of the National Association of Intercollegiate Athletics from 1987 to 1992, SCAD then transitioned to Division III of the National Collegiate Athletic Association.
 The SCAD Bees sent 20 teams to NCAA postseason competition between 1996 and 2003, and every SCAD athletics team logged a winning record during the 2001-02 season.